Accreditations

 Approval with classification not less than 10 points (scale 1-20) in one of the following modalities:

-- Assessment by Exam (100%), in any of the exam periods, with individual written test.
+- Exam Assessment: In any exam period, with an individual written exam (100%).

 Title: [1] Cabral, I., Perdigão C. e Saiago, C. (2018). Álgebra Linear: Teoria, Exercícios Resolvidos e Exercícios Propostos com Soluções, Escolar Editora.